dhythm/nx-trpc/README.md

 ✔ Enable distributed caching to make your CI faster · No
 ```

-Install tRPC dependencies.
+### Install tRPC libraries.

 ```sh
 npm install @trpc/server @trpc/client @trpc/react-query @trpc/next @tanstack/react-query zod
 ```

 You might get error as `Error: You're trying to use @trpc/server in a non-server environment.
-This is not supported by default.` if client.ts and server.ts are in the same workspace like `trpc`.
+This is not supported by default.` if client.ts and server.ts are in the same workspace.
-So, It would be better to create tRPC client/server libraries both.
+So, It would be better to create tRPC client/server libraries each.

 ```sh
 npx nx g @nrwl/workspace:library --importPath=@trpc-client trpc-client
 npx nx g @nrwl/workspace:library --importPath=@trpc-server trpc-server
 ```

+### Setting up the server-side

-Install server-side deps and create a server with fastify.
+Install fastify and create a workspace.

 ```sh
 npm install fastify @fastify/websocket @fastify/cors